YARC-Official/docs/glossary.md

 Not to be confused with Keysounds, which is another technique some other rhythm games use for dynamic audio.

 ## 🔴 Intensity
-An aproximation of how much effort a player will have to exert to play a particular instrument's part in a given song.
+An approximation of how much effort a player will have to exert to play a particular instrument's part in a given song.
 Often represented as a series of filled circles, or in YARG as a set of segments surrounding the part's icon.

 ## 📊 Chart, aka Note Chart
 The sequence of notes for one instrument on one difficulty on one song.
 Alternatively, could refer to multiple difficulties for multiple instruments for one song, collected in a single .mid, .chart, or con file.